MeatBoyed/prog6221--poe-meatboyed/README.md

 Minimum resolution assumes zoom, DPI settings, and text scaling are set at 100%.
 If not set to 100%, minimum resolution should be scaled accordingly.
 For example, if you set the Windows display ‘Scale and layout’ setting on your Surface Book, which has a 3000x2000 physical display, to 200%, then Visual Studio would see a logical screen resolution of 1500x1000, meeting the minimum 1366x768 requirement.
 (Admurp, Visual studio 2022 system requirements)

+## Submission Issues

+I have submitted a Query to the Student Hub and send an email to my lecture (ticket no: 497275).
+It is for this reason that I am submitting my Github requirments of the POE to this private repository.
+I have recieved no email, or support in fixing my Github issues with the VCSTDN repos.

+I hope this repository proves my knowledge, skills, and abilities required for this Progamming module (PROG6221).

 ## Biliography